Warren bets on brokered convention. Will she last that long?

 Democrats have bristled at the prospect of a contested convention, which would likely pit Vermont Sen. Bernie Sanders against a more moderate rival and almost certainly leave the party deeply divided heading into the general election.

-Sanders surged to the front of the field after the first three contests but faces new pressure from a resurgent Biden, who saved his campaign with a sweeping victory in South Carolina.
-Billionaire Mike Bloomberg has also spent historic sums of money in Super Tuesday states, where he’ll appear on the ballot for the first time.
+Sanders surged to the front of the field after the first three contests but faces new pressure from a resurgent Biden, who saved his campaign with a sweeping victory in South Carolina and saw a surprising number of his party’s top moderates swiftly come together to rally behind him on Monday.
+A wild card remains billionaire Mike Bloomberg, the former New York mayor who has also spent historic sums of money in Super Tuesday states, where he’ll appear on the ballot for the first time.

-In a convention fight between Sanders and a more moderate candidate, some Democrats suggest Warren’s role would be to emerge as a consensus alternative: liberal enough for Sanders’ supporters to back her and tolerable enough for moderates to do so as well.
+In a convention fight between Sanders and a more moderate candidate, some Democrats suggest Warren’s role would be to emerge as a consensus alternative: liberal enough for Sanders’ supporters and tolerable for moderates as well.

 “I am in no way saying it’s a winning scenario, but it is one that makes sense from her point of view,” said Kelly Dietrich, a veteran Democratic fundraiser and CEO of the National Democratic Training Committee.